 MVP – Minimum Viable Product for small business

 Today I want to talk with you about MVP – Minimum Viable Product.
-It’s kind of marketing –business term and I don’t like using marketing-business terms, because they put a little bit of distance from the real meaning of things sometimes.
+It’s a kind of marketing–business term and I don’t like using marketing-business terms, because they put a little bit of distance from the real meaning of things sometimes.

 So MVP Is just basically getting the simplest version of your idea out there and based on the reaction of the audience, you make improvements so that you’re fine-tuning your product and service all the time.